sindresorhus/sublime-autoprefixer/readme.md

 # sublime-autoprefixer

-> Sublime plugin to prefix your CSS
+> Sublime plugin to prefix your CSS or SCSS

 You shouldn't have to care about vendor prefixes.
 Now you don't have too.